apache/yetus/asf-site-src/source/documentation/in-progress/precommit/robots/githubactions.html.md

 * Annotations will be used to mark problems in the files for those plug-ins that support this feature and if `--linecomments` has `github` as a configured bug system (the default).
 * Statuses will be added if the GitHub Token gives permission.
+* Job Summary will be written with a Markdown-formatted report of the test results, visible directly on the workflow run page without downloading artifacts.

 ## Workflow Action